 The Contingent Fee Billing Method

-Unlike other lawyers, personal injury attorneys generally work on a contingent fee billing method, commonly known as contingency fees.
-This method allows them to perform the work needed on your case and—instead of collecting payment for those services at an hourly rate—will enable you to withhold payment for the law firm’s work until there is a positive outcome to the claim.
+Unlike other types of lawyers who may charge a retainer fee, hourly rate, or a down payment, most personal injury lawyers—including all personal injury attorneys in New York and New Jersey—work on a contingent fee billing method, commonly known as contingency fees.
+This method allows them to perform the legal work needed on your case and—instead of collecting hourly fees for those services—will enable you to withhold payment for the law firm’s work until there is a positive outcome to the claim.
+This can help alleviate any undue financial strain the client might be experiencing, considering they may also be dealing with medical bills and other expenses related to their personal injury.

 - Claims resulting from injuries sustained in traffic accidents.